;

 V. Coordinate

 The “coordinate” phase of construction management takes our planning and puts it to work.
 We spend a lot of time and energy in the define, budget, schedule, and contract phases, even though we get none of the satisfaction of seeing physical work take place.
 Remember: When the time to perform has arrived, the time to prepare has passed.
 If you effectively defined, budgeted, scheduled, and contracted the project, then this phase will go as smoothly as construction ever goes (so there will still be some problems to solve).
-Coordination of contractors, subcontractors, materials, equipment, inspections, changes, unforeseen conditions, personalities and forces of nature are always a challenge.
+Coordination of contractors, subcontractors, materials, equipment, inspections, changes, unforeseen conditions, personalities and forces of nature is always a challenge.

 VI.
 Verify

 Verifying that the construction is proceeding as planned is critical.
 This is where we compare our progress to plan.
 Big problems start small.
-When we find variations from our plan, we use our documentation system to memorialize them.
+When we find variations from our plan, we use our documentation system to memorialize.
 Remember that property improvement contractors have become the #1 consumer complaint in the U.S.; if you do not want to be a sad statistic, then problems need to be nipped-in-the-bud.

-The contractor will be asking for payments based on the Payment Schedule and you will need to verify the work is complete and built to the standards established in the “define” phase of planning.
+The contractor will be asking for payment draws based on the Payment Schedule and you will need to verify the work is complete and built to the standards established in the “define” phase of planning.
 In addition, the owner will want to collect lien releases for work that is completed and paid.

 Conclusion